 I’m sure you’re all familiar with the eternal debate: which format of book is better?
 My answer: all of them.
 I genuinely think that however you enjoy reading or can access books or feel comfortable reading is absolutely fine.
 Personally, I read a pretty even mix of audiobooks, physical books, and ebooks.
-And while I don’t universally prefer one format over another, I have learned that I tend to chose my book formats depending on what genre of book I’m reading.
-I thought it might be kind of fun to take a look at what formats I prefer for each genre of books (and vice versa).
+I don’t necessarily prefer one format over another.
+I have learned that I tend to chose my book formats depending on what genre of book I’m reading.
+Today, I wanted to take a look at what formats I prefer for each genre of books (and vice versa).

 Let’s start with ebooks.
 They’re probably the format I talk about least, but I do actually read a lot of them.
-Other than the fact they’re pretty convenient – I can borrow them from my library without leaving my house, can often find them on sale for just a few dollars, and can read them in bed with the lights off – most of the advance reader copies I get from publishers are ebooks.
-But, if given the choice, I have realized there are two specific genres I actually prefer to read as ebooks (most of the time): thrillers and romance.
+Other than the fact they’re pretty convenient, most of the advance reader copies I get from publishers are ebooks.
+But I have realized there are two specific genres I actually prefer to read as ebooks: thrillers and romance.

 One of the biggest benefits of ebooks is the fact that you can scroll.
-And, depending on how you utilize that feature, it can limit how much you have to scan your eyes down the page.
+Depending on how you utilize that feature, it can limit how much you have to scan your eyes down the page.
 I scroll as I read, not as I get to the bottom of the page, which increases my reading speed quite a bit.
-Which isn’t always the best thing (I’ll talk more about that later), but it really works for romance and thriller books.
+I find that really works for romance and thriller books.
 Those are two genres I absolutely fly through when I read them, and that is so much easier with ebooks.
-I have finished thrillers in a few hours before and been surprised when I went on Goodreads and realized they were five-hundred pages.
-They just go so quickly on ebooks (if you want to know how I read so many books, that definitely helps.)
+I have finished thrillers in a few hours before and been surprised to find out they were five-hundred pages.
+They just go so quickly on e-readers.
+(If you want to know how I read so many books, that definitely helps.)

 Last, but not least, is the OG format: physical books.
 You can’t argue with the fact that physical books are amazing.
 They’re tangible – there’s something about holding a book in your hand and physically turning the page.
 They look pretty on the shelves – I genuinely love being surrounded by books all the time, it makes me really happy.
 And they smell good.
 Just ask Rory.
 And the perfume and multiple candles I have that smell like books (not kidding – you can buy the perfume here).